View Document Text

 ADVISORY SERVICES OFFERED

-As a SEC Registered Investment Advisor, AIA provides investment advisory services to individuals as well
+As a SEC Registered Investment Advisor, AIA provides investment advisory services to individuals and

-as to institutional clients.
-When providing investment advisory services to its clients, AIA investment
+institutional clients.
+When providing investment advisory services to its clients, AIA investment advisory

-advisory services are provided through various types of discretionary and non-discretionary accounts (the
+services are provided through various types of discretionary and non-discretionary accounts in accordance

-“Accounts”) in accordance with each client’s investment objective and pursuant to the terms outlined in its
+with each client's investment objective and pursuant to the terms outlined in its investment advisory

-The overall advisory services offered by AIA falls within the following categories listed below.
+The overall advisory services offered by AIA fall within the following categories:

 Non-Discretionary Advisory Services